Is She Born with it? Maybe it's a Good Routine.

 Even though hair starts at the scalp, it doesn’t end there.
 You also need to treat your strands!

 When it comes to a quality conditioner, you should have one that replenishes moisture and lipids back into your hair.
-Our Najeau Conditioner is again, my favorite, because it uses oils from chia seeds, linseed, and the orchid flower to help seal the cuticle and deposit moisture onto every strand.
+Our Najeau Conditioner is again, my favorite, because it uses oils from chia seeds, linseed, and the orchid flower to help seal the cuticle and deposit moisture into every strand.

 5. Don’t overuse dry shampoo